Customer: Essex County Council

-BMT have a strong relationship with Essex County Council having delivered eight surface water management plans previously.
+We have a strong relationship with Essex County Council having delivered eight surface water management plans previously.
 The surface water management plans provide recommended action plans that the council can progress with to address surface water flooding potential, this includes within a context of strategic development.
-Essex therefore appointed BMT due to our expertise in flood risk in the context of planning to peer review a hydraulic model and flood risk assessment methodology which had been used to inform a flood risk assessment of a strategic development site.
+Essex, therefore, appointed us due to our expertise in flood risk in the context of planning to peer review a hydraulic model and flood risk assessment methodology which had been used to inform a flood risk assessment of a strategic development site.

-Essex requested BMT’s expertise to confirm the quality of the original assessment, and comment on its appropriateness as a basis for accepting planning permission and provide recommendations to improve the quality of the study and satisfy planning requirements and Environment Agency standards.
+Essex requested our expertise to confirm the quality of the original assessment and comment on its appropriateness as a basis for accepting planning permission and provide recommendations to improve the quality of the study and satisfy planning requirements and Environment Agency standards.

 The Brisbane River Catchment Flood Study is the most detailed and comprehensive flood study ever undertaken in Australia.
 The hydraulic models that were developed underwent rigorous calibration.
 A sophisticated Monte Carlo approach was used to hydraulically model 11,340 flooding scenarios.
 The result was a robust and defendable set of design events.
 The study was fully peer reviewed by a panel of independent experts.

 Singapore Office of the American Bureau of Shipping (ABS), commissioned BMT to undertake a Quantitative Environmental Risk Assessment to determine the risk posed by a newly-installed buried aviation fuel pipeline within a military facility.